openshift/assisted-test-infra/README.md

 make install_cluster
 ```

-### Create cluster and download iso
+### Create cluster and download ISO
 ```bash
 make download_iso
 ```

-### deploy_bm_inventory and Create cluster and download iso
+### deploy_bm_inventory and Create cluster and download ISO
 ```bash
 make download_iso_for_remote_use
 ```

-### start_minikube and Deploy ui and and open port forwarding on port 6008, allows to connect to it from browser
+### start_minikube and Deploy UI and and open port forwarding on port 6008, allows to connect to it from browser
 ```bash
 make deploy_ui
 ```